LukeMathWalker/pavex/ARCHITECTURE.md

 ### `pavex_builder`

-`pavex_builder` is the interface used to craft A `Blueprint` - a specification of how the application is supposed to behave.
+`pavex_builder` is the interface used to craft a `Blueprint` - a specification of how the application is supposed to behave.

 ```rust